 Cookies Baked by Nuns at Convento de Santa Clara

 You can ring the bell and order through the turnstile table they have at a window.
 You will never see a nun as they do not have contact with the outside world.

-One of the legends and traditions is that when someone is going to get married in the city, they are supposed to donate eggs to the nuns in order for them to pray for no rain on their wedding day.
+One of the legends and traditions is that when someone gets married in the city, they are supposed to donate eggs to the nuns to pray for no rain on their wedding day.

 Can Joan de s’Aigo

 (Google Map It)